Current affairs may 10 2019

 - In a bid to help countries ensure secure and verifiable voting, Microsoft CEO Satya Nadella has announced "ElectionGuard" -- a free open-source software development kit (SDK).

-- ElectionGuard" will enable end-to-end verification of elections, open results to third-party organisations for secure validation.
+- ElectionGuard" will enable end-to-end verification of elections, open results to third-party organizations for security validation.

 - During the process of vote-casting, voters have an optional step that allows them to confirm that their trackers and encrypted votes accurately reflect their selections.